 Performance Pay.
 Performance pay is designed to reward executive officers based on the achievement of certain strategic corporate goals.
-The corporate goals selected are designed to align the interests of our executive team and employees with the interests of our members.
-The compensation committee believes it is appropriate to consider only corporate goal achievement when determining executive officers' performance pay because our corporate philosophy focuses on teamwork, and we believe that better results evolve from mutual work towards common goals.
+The corporate goals selected are designed to align the interests of our executive officers and employees with the interests of our members.
+The compensation committee believes it is appropriate to consider corporate goal achievement when determining executive officers' performance pay because our corporate philosophy focuses on teamwork, and we believe that better results evolve from mutual work towards common goals.
 Furthermore, the compensation committee believes that our achievement of these corporate goals will correspond to high company performance, and our executive officers are responsible for directing the work and making the strategic decisions necessary to successfully meet these goals.
-Each executive officer is eligible to receive up to 20% of his or her base salary as a performance bonus based entirely on the achievement of corporate goals.
+Each executive officer is eligible to receive up to 15% or 20% of his or her base salary as a performance bonus based on the achievement of corporate goals.
+Certain executive officers have an individual performance component to their performance pay.